nj-09/Daily-Planner-App/README.md

 ## Challenge Information

-I had to make a simple calendar application that allows a user to save events for each hour of the day.
+I made a simple calendar application that allows a user to save events for each hour of the day.
 The app runs in the browser and features dynamically updated HTML and CSS powered by jQuery.

 I used [Moment.js](https://momentjs.com/) library to work with date and time.